sdarwin/django_platform/README.md

 The latest 2.2 LTS release of Django requires Python 3.5 and SQLite 3.8 or higher.
 RHEL + EPEL provides Python 3.6, but it is compiled with an old SQLite 3.7.
 For comparison, Ubuntu 16 comes with only Python 3.5, but it is compiled with SQLite 3.11.
-For consistency, a local Python install is used.
+For consistency, and to support recent Django versions on a wider variety of platforms, a local Python install is used.
-The version to install is controlled by one attribute.

 * `node['django_platform']['openssl']['version_to_install']`.
 Defaults to `nil`,